pangpang20/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/06-upgrading-to-v1.9.md

 Read more about [Snapshots meta fields](/docs/build/snapshots#snapshot-meta-fields).

+To learn how to safely migrate existing snapshots, refer to [Snapshot configuration migration](/reference/snapshot-configs#snapshot-configuration-migration) for more information.

 ### `state:modified` improvements

 We’ve made improvements to `state:modified` behaviors to help reduce the risk of false positives and negatives.
 Read more about [the `state:modified` behavior flag](#managing-changes-to-legacy-behaviors) that unlocks this improvement: